 3. Scream and Shout.

 This is also known as the parental tantrum.
 It is never an effective tactic in enforcing your expectations, except to the degree that it scares your child into immediate compliance.
 We all know that in adult relationships when someone indulges in a "tantrum" it erodes the relationship.
 When we do it with our kids, it also erodes the relationship.
 Unfortunately, that makes kids act out even more over time.
 Screaming is a symptom that you've slipped onto the low road of parenting, into fight or flight, and you're seeing your child as the enemy.
-Our child is never the enemy, no matter how ugly he's acting.
-He's a very young human with an immature brain who is signaling that he needs your help.
+Our children are never the enemy, no matter how ugly they're acting.
+They're very young humans with immature brains who signal in the only way they can that they need our help.

-5. Tailored support so the child can meet your expectations.
+5. Tailored support so your child can meet your expectations.